fmalina/revisions-blocl/activism/thischangeseverything.md

 Society, but the last tragic act in this centuries-long fairy tale of control.

 “You can test a vaccine on one person, putting that person at risk, without putting everyone else at risk.”
-But with geoengineering, “You can’t build a scale model of the atmosphere or tent off part of the atmosphere.
+But with geoengineering, “You can't build a scale model of the atmosphere or tent off part of the atmosphere.
 As such you are stuck going directly from a model to full scale planetary-wide implementation.”
 In short, you could not conduct meaningful tests of these